barde/radiosolar/README.md

 + all diodes are LX2410A by MicroSemi
 + BQ24650 solar charge controller
 + Polulu 5V step down with >98% efficiency
-+ 2s2p 8.4 V 4 Ah Lithium Ion battery
++ 2s2p 8.4 V 4 Ah Lithium Ion battery with a BMS

 #### Power considerations